The QCD static potential in D<4 dimensions at weak coupling: pNRQCD (D=3)

 We now focus on the singlet and the renormalization of $V_s$ beyond ${\cal O}(r^0)$.
 The singlet potential is IR safe up to soft one-loop order.
 At two soft loops in dimensional regularization IR poles up to $\ord(1/\epsilon_3^3)$ appear~\cite{Schroder:1999sg}.
 The ultrasoft computation in pNRQCD yields the following results for the counterterms \bea Z^{(1)}_{V_s,X} &=& -r^2 \Delta V_X^2\al C_F V_A^2\frac{1}{4} -r^2 \Delta V_X \, C_A\al^2 C_F V_A^2\frac{1}{4}\ \\ \nn && -r^2\al^3 C_FV_A^2 \frac{\left(13 \pi ^2-2208\right) C_A^2+8 \left(19\pi^2+144\right) C_A T_Fn_f-48 T_Fn_f \left(4 \left(\pi ^2-10\right) C_F+\pi ^2T_Fn_f\right)}{2304}\,, \eea \be Z^{(2)}_{V_s,X} = -r^2 \Delta V_X \al^2 C_FC_AV_A^2\frac{1}{8} -r^2\al^3 C_FC_A^2V_A^2\frac{1}{24}\,, \ee \be Z^{(3)}_{V_s} = -r^2\al^3 C_FC_A^2V_A^2\frac{1}{48}\,, \ee \be Z^{(n)}_{V_s}=0 \quad \forall \quad n>3\,. \ee

 These are the complete ${\cal O}(r^2)$ results.
-We used the MS renormalization scheme to derive them and we checked that their form is invariant under scheme transformations that amount to a change of the renormalization scale.
-In other words the form of $Z_{V_o}$ and $Z_{V_s}$ remains unchanged, if we replace $\al \rightarrow \al\, c_X^{2\epsilon_3}$, where $c_X$ is a $\epsilon_3$-independent constant ($c_{\rm MS}=1$).
+We used the MS renormalization scheme to derive them and we checked that their form is invariant under scheme transformations that amount to a change of the renormalization scale: $\nu \rightarrow \nu\, c_X^{-1}$, where $c_X$ is a $\epsilon_3$-independent constant ($c_{\rm MS}=1$).
 We refer to this class of renormalization schemes as ``global'' and indicate globally renormalized quantities by an index ``$X$'' representing the scheme (X=MS, $\msb$, etc.) as e.g. $\Delta V_X$ in the above equations.

 The fact that one can renormalize the potential with a finite number of terms at a given order in the multipole expansion (at ${\cal O}(r^2)$: $Z^{(n)}_{V_s}=0$ for $n>3$) reflects the super-renormalizability of the theory.
 Let us now explain how Eqs.~(\ref{Z1Vs}-\ref{Z3Vs}) are obtained.